 Barnett Newman [from "The Plasmic Image"]:

-Kline showed The Playground at the 119th Annual Exhibition at the National Academy of Design.
+Kline showed his impressionistic painting, The Playground, at the 119th Annual Exhibition at the National Academy of Design.
 (FK178)

 Edward Alden Jewell [from The New York Times review]: